Counsellor & Psychotherapist, MBACP (Accred)

 Each session lasts for one hour and costs £50.

 No fee will be charged for cancellation in advance or due to illness but unfortunately, if you miss a session without notifying me 24 hours in advance, a reduced fee of £20 will be charged,

 Approved BUPA Therapist - https://finder.bupa.co.uk/go/mrs_carole_thomson

 Tues & Wed daytime appts 10am - 4pm

 Accredited Member of the British Association for Counselling & Psychotherapy (BACP) - Registered Member Certificate Number 051324.

 I adhere to the BACP Ethical Framework for Good Practice in Counselling & Psychotherapy and Professional Conduct Procedure.

-Registered with the Information Commissioner's Office (ICO).
+Registered with the Information Commissioner's Office (ICO) and Disclosure Scotland.

 Location of Counselling Room